 Extended Dobson Family

 Around ten family members from three generations of the family live at the castle.
-The extended family, now numbering over thirty and growing, take active roles in all areas of castle life whether they live locally or hundred of miles away.
+The extended family, now numbering over thirty and growing, take active roles in all areas of castle life whether they live locally or hundreds of miles away.

-You might have met many of the family as they take weekly Tours, and staff our Craft Fairs and other public events but they work extensively behind the scenes too: managing our holiday let, running the booking systems for Tours and Events, contributing to this website, managing social media, gardening, cleaning, painting, plastering, maintaining IT systems, bookkeeping, and in countless other ways.
+You might have met many of the family as they take weekly Tours, and staff our Craft Fairs, spiritual retreats and other public events but they work extensively behind the scenes too:

 Who are we?